sparkplug/mtn-momo-api-documentation/docs/quickstart/README.md

 Here is where you register all of your apps.

 Click the `Register Application` button to create your first app.
-When you are done creating your first app, it might look something like this.
+When you are done creating your first app, it might look something like this:

 <img :src="$withBase('/your-applications.png')" alt="your-applications.png)">

+## 5. Start Building With Our Sandbox!

+You are now ready to start we building with our Mobile Money Open API.

+Take a look at our [Use Cases](https://momodeveloper.mtn.com/mtn-momo-api-documentation/use-cases/#request-to-pay) to see how you can use our API.

+We suggest going over to our [Sandbox](https://momodeveloper.mtn.com/docs/services/collection/operations/requesttopay-POST) and familiarize yourself with our [Sandbox Documentation](https://momodeveloper.mtn.com/mtn-momo-api-documentation/api-description/#sandbox-provisioning)